zenozeng/p5.js-svg/README.md

 Uncomment the line that links to the standard p5.js in your projects index.html

-For example (in the case of using the p5js.org editor):
+For example (in the case of using the p5js.org editor) uncomment:
 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.3.1/p5.js"></script>
 ```